giantswarm/envctl/docs/testing/scenarios.md

 This guide provides comprehensive documentation for authoring YAML-based test scenarios for the envctl test framework.
 Test scenarios define the complete lifecycle of a test, including setup, execution, validation, and cleanup.

+**Key Architecture Points:**
+- Each test scenario runs against its own isolated envctl serve instance
+- Mock MCP servers are essential for testing envctl's core MCP server management and tool aggregation features
+- Mock servers enable testing envctl concepts (workflows, serviceclasses, capabilities, services) that depend on MCP server tools
+- Mock servers are managed as separate processes by envctl serve, so we can test the complete functionality of envctl serve through the scenarios
+- Tools follow specific naming conventions based on their source (core vs. mock)

 ## YAML Schema Reference

 ### Complete Scenario Structure